msadcs-resurrection/msadcs-resurrection-webfrontend/RREADME.md

 A web-based frontend for Microsoft Active Directory Certificate Services (ADCS) that simplifies certificate request management.

+## Intention

+MS ADCS is slowly dying, there appears to be no further development.
+The web interface certsrv is now only cumbersome to access and has no modern features whatsoever, a REST API for automation is non-existent, ACME only works through workarounds.
+Nevertheless, the system does its job excellently, is easy to use, and anyone who has looked at other CA systems will find that the alternatives aren't perfect either.
+For this reason, I started the MSADCS-Resurrection project, which aims to bring the MS CA back to a state that can absolutely compete with other modern CA systems today and is also fit for the future ahead.

 ## Features

 - Web-based certificate request interface